kovbar/linkedin-skill-assessments-quizzes/python/python-quiz.md

 >>>[2,3]
 ```

 #### Q8.
-What is one of the most common use of Python's sys library?
+What is one of the most common use of Python's sys library? / What is a common use of Phyton's sys library?

 - [x] to capture command-line arguments given at a file's runtime
 - [ ] to connect various systems, such as connecting a web front end, an API service, a database, and a mobile app